This is part one of a series “Writing a GCC back end”.

 The main part of the back end is located in

-adds target-specific command-line options to the compiler using a record format specifying the option name, properties, and a documentation string for the--help
+machine-protos.hcontains prototypes for the external functions defined inmachine.c.machine.optadds target-specific command-line options to the compiler using a record format specifying the option name, properties, and a documentation string for the--helpoutput.
+For example,

 msmall-data-limit= Target Joined Separate UInteger Var(g_switch_value) Init(8) -msmall-data-limit=N Put global and static data smaller than <number> bytes into a special section.

-that has a default value 8, and is generated as an unsigned variable named g_switch_value
+-msmall-data-limit that has a default value 8, and is generated as an unsigned variable named g_switch_value.

 The